FABRIC AFTER CARE

 Most fabrics will fade and eventually wear out – that’s guaranteed.
 For lovers of fabric, it’s part of their charm.
 How you treat them, however, will determine when that time will come.

-Vacuum (spot clean where necessary) upholstery fabrics weekly to reduce fabric wear through grit and dust.
-This is especially important for high-use items such as the family lounge or favourite sunroom chair.
+Vacuum upholstery fabrics weekly to reduce fabric wear through grit and dust. (spot clean where necessary).
+This is especially important for high-use items.
+Including the family lounge or your favourite sunroom chair.

 Vacuum heavy curtains regularly to reduce build-up of dust and ‘dulling’ of colours.

-Delicate fabrics such as silks and light-weight cottons can be dusted down with a feather duster or even shaken to dislodge dust and then the floor swept or vacuumed.
+Delicate fabrics can be dusted down with a feather duster or even shaken to dislodge dust.
+Additionally, delicate fabrics including silks and light-weight cottons.

-Not all fabrics can be laundered or dry cleaned, so regular maintenance and care is critical
+Not all fabrics can be laundered or dry cleaned.
+So regular maintenance and fabric care is critical

 Hand Washing Cotton and Linen